-The “High Plains” display table is a commissioned pedestal table for a Remington bronze sculpture, “The Stampede.”
-The sculpture was originally on an oval glass coffee table, and the client wanted to upgrade with a gift to her husband.
-The only request to use live edge wood and create a taller table than the current table.
-Beyond that, the client gave free rein to use my artistic interpretation.
-With the only limitation being the imagination, I set out to craft an artistic functional rustic table.
+The “High Plains” display table is a commissioned pedestal for a Remington bronze sculpture, “The Stampede.”
+The sculpture was originally on an oval glass coffee table, and the client wanted to upgrade it with a gift to her husband.
+The only request is to use live edge wood and create a taller table than the current table.
+Beyond that, the client gave me free rein to use my artistic interpretation.
+With the only limitation being imagination, I set out to craft an artistic, functional rustic table.

 Although I have several wood species that serve the purpose, why California walnut?
 Basically, for its shape, wood grain patterns, color tones, and the wood slab’s unique shape.
 The shape and wood grain reminds me of a high plains desert.

-So pleased with the table, the clients are redoing a room and moving all of their Remington’s into one space with this piece in the center!
+So pleased with the table; the clients are redoing a room and moving all of their Remington’s sculptures into one space, with this piece in the center!

 My vision was to recreate the scene of a real wild west cattle drive or a stampede.
 Part of the tree’s root structure was left attached to the live edge wood slab, making it visually alluring and complementing the Remington bronze sculpture.